Photo by SFMTA Photography Department

 InnerSunset@sfcta.org

-From on-site observations and analysis of transit and vehicle circulation, crash data, walking and rolling conditions, and parking and loading conditions, four draft project goals have been identified:
+From on-site observations and analysis of transit and vehicle circulation, crash data, walking and rolling conditions, and parking and loading conditions, the study identified the following four project goals, which were confirmed during round one of outreach:

 -

-Prioritize safety for vulnerable road users (defined as everyone traveling outside of a car).Issues: Lincoln is on the HIN, pedestrian and cyclist crashes concentrated in the study area
+Prioritize safety for vulnerable road users (defined as everyone traveling outside of a car).Issues: Lincoln is on the High Injury Network, pedestrian and cyclist crashes concentrated in the study area

 -